 With the support of members and sponsors, URF is preparing to publish a series of documents and workshops to support municipal readiness for and deployment of Public-area Mobile Robots.
 We will begin with:

 Project Guide for PMR Deployment

-The guides will be supported by workshops (virtual and in-person) to support knowledge transfer and provide interactive learning opportunities for stakeholders.
+Our workshops (virtual and in-person) will support knowledge transfer and provide interactive learning opportunities for stakeholders.

 We believe the biggest barrier to successful PMR deployment is not the technology itself, but municipal readiness and public acceptance.
-By publishing the first edition of these documents in advance of the ISO-4448 (anticipated in 2026), we can help maximize the promised benefits of these technologies and help stakeholders anticipate and minimize any unintended consequences during pilot testing and early deployment.
+By publishing the first edition of these documents in advance of the ISO-4448 (first edition publication is anticipated by the end of 2026), we want to help maximize the promised benefits of these technologies and help stakeholders anticipate and minimize any unintended consequences during pilot testing and early deployment.

 Please contact our Managing Director, Lee St. James, who will be happy to explore the opportunities that are the best fit to support your organization's marketing and outreach goals!

 Government decision-makers, policy developers, public facility operators, technology companies, accessibility advocates, researchers, urban planners, etc.